dbioinfo/fibro/README.md

 ### Troubleshooting

-- If you encounter permission issues with Docker, you may need to run the commands with `su
+- If you encounter permission issues with Docker, you may need to run the commands with `sudo`
 - Ensure ports are not already in use by another application